High-Protein Brownie Batter (The 2-Minute Protein Snack)

 bakedlean

-I started BakedLean as a passion project to make healthier, high-protein versions of classic desserts and comfort foods.
+I started BakedLean as a passion project to make healthier, high-protein versions of classic and comfort foods.